dubnium0/bigquery-t-rkiye-trends/README.md

 # bigquery-t-rkiye-trends
-some studies on BigQuery with data related to Türkiue
+some studies on BigQuery with data related to Türkiye